wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 - When spending time with someone, ask: "Is this the kind of person I'd want to have breakfast with?".
 And flip the question around to yourself, too: "Am I someone other people would want to have breakfast with?"
 - When thinking of revenge, ask: "Is this the kind of person I want to be?"
+- Who do you have inside your inner council?
+(Idea from Eric Greitens)

 #### 5. On careers.